Nikon: Mirrorless interchangeable-lens cameras

-In reaction to the growing market for Mirrorless cameras, Nikon released their first Mirrorless Interchangeable Lens Cameras and also a new lens mount in 2011.
-The lens mount was called Nikon 1, and the first bodies in it were the Nikon 1 J1 and the V1.
-The system was built around a 1 inch (or CX) format image sensor, with a 2.7x crop factor.
-This format was pretty small compared to their competitors.
-This resulted in a loss of image quality, dynamic range and fewer possibilities for restricting depth of field depth of field range.
-In 2018, Nikon officially discontinued the 1 series, after three years without a new camera body.
-(The last one was the Nikon 1 J5).
+In reaction to the growing market for mirrorless cameras, Nikon released its first Mirrorless Interchangeable Lens Cameras and also a new lens mount in 2011.
+The lens mount was the Nikon 1, and the first bodies for it were the Nikon 1 J1 and the V1.
+The system was built around a 1-inch (CX format) image sensor with a 2.7× crop factor.
+In 2018, Nikon officially discontinued the 1 series, after three years without a new camera body, the last one being the Nikon 1 J5.

-Also in 2018, Nikon introduced a new mirrorless system in their lineup: the Nikon Z system.
+Immediately following the demise of the Nikon 1, Nikon introduced a new mirrorless system in its lineup: the Nikon Z system.
 The first cameras in the series were the Z6 and the Z7, both with a Full Frame (FX) sensor format, In-Body Image Stabilization and a built-in electronic viewfinder.
 The Z-mount is not only for FX cameras though, as in 2019 Nikon introduced the Z50 with a DX format sensor, without IBIS but with the compatibility to every Z-mount lens.
-The handling, the ergonomics and the button layout are similar to the Nikon DSLR cameras, which is friendly for those who are switching from them.
-This shows that Nikon is putting their focus more on their MILC line.

-In 2020, Nikon updated both the Z6 and the Z7.
-The updated models are called the Z6II and the Z7II.
-The improvements over the original models include the new EXPEED 6 processor, an added card slot, improved video and AF features, higher burst rates, battery grip support and USB-C power delivery.
+In 2020, Nikon updated both the Z6 and the Z7 with the Z6II and the Z7II.
+The improvements over the original models include the use of dual EXPEED 6 processors, an added card slot, improved video and AF features, higher burst rates, battery grip support, and USB-C power delivery.